Problem Package Format

 The keys are defined as below.
 Keys are optional unless explicitly stated.
 Any unknown keys should be treated as an error.

-type String or sequence of strings pass-fail Type of problem.
-Values must be from the ones defined below.
+type String or sequence of strings No pass-fail

-credits String or map with keys as defined below.
-Who should get credits.
-See below for details.
+credits String or map with keys as defined below No

-source String, a sequence, or a map as defined below.
-The problem set from which the problem originates.
-See below for details.
+source String, a sequence, or a map as defined below No

-limits Map with keys as defined below see definition below
+limits Map with keys as defined below No See below

-languages String or sequence of strings all List of programming languages or the string all.
+languages String or sequence of strings No all

-constants map of strings to int, float, or string Global constant values used by the problem.
-See definition below.
+constants Map of strings to int, float, or string No

 Type